2018-11-01 15:42:54 • ID: 2046

 Other slabs of engraved ochre, generally in the form of small pieces, has been recovered from Blombos assemblages with ages of between 100 and 75 k.a.

 Other sites in S-Africa are also important: Klasies River Cave 1 has an MIS 5 layer (ca 100 to 85 k.a.) yielded a fragmented ochre pebble bearing a sequence of sub- parallel linear incisions.
 Klein Kliphuis produced a refitted piece of engraved ochre, and fan-shaped motifs were incised on some Sibudu ochre pieces (Wadley 2015).

 In Europe, mainly in the South-West, Engravings with possible symbolic significance, emerged at ca. 50 k.a. and became common after 40 k.a.

-They are found in isolated locations at a rock art site, either singly, or in groupings.
+Geometric patterns are found in isolated locations at rock art sites, either singly, or in groupings.
 They are also found in association with animal and human imagery.

 Strange enough, it needed more than 150 years after the first recognition of Paleolithic engravings until in 2010 Genevieve von Petzinger, a Canadian researcher, initiated a systematic survey of Paleolithic geometric signs.

 One of Petzinger's key observations is that almost three-quarters of the main prehistoric abstract signs were introduced during the Aurignacian.

 This early complexity does not look like the start of a tradition, but rather like a well elaborated system of motifs.
 It points to a considerable time depth for their invention, adaption and dissemination.